LifeTox: Unveiling Implicit Toxicity in Life Advice: Abstract

 \section{Abstract}

 As large language models become increasingly integrated into daily life, detecting implicit toxicity across diverse contexts is crucial.
 To this end, we introduce \texttt{LifeTox}, a dataset designed for identifying implicit toxicity within a broad range of advice-seeking scenarios.
 Unlike existing safety datasets, \texttt{LifeTox} comprises diverse contexts derived from personal experiences through open-ended questions.
-Experiments demonstrate that RoBERTa fine-tuned on \texttt{LifeTox} matches or surpasses the zero-shot performance of large language models in toxicity classification tasks.
-These results underscore the efficacy of \texttt{LifeTox} in addressing the complex challenges inherent in implicit toxicity.\footnote{The dataset will be made available at \url{TBA}.}
+Our experiments demonstrate that RoBERTa fine-tuned on \texttt{LifeTox} matches or surpasses the zero-shot performance of large language models in toxicity classification tasks.
+These results underscore the efficacy of \texttt{LifeTox} in addressing the complex challenges inherent in implicit toxicity.
+We open-sourced the dataset\footnote{\url{https://huggingface.co/datasets/mbkim/LifeTox}} and the \texttt{LifeTox} moderator family; 350M, 7B, and 13B.